-The DAC7573 output stage is capable of driving loads of up to 1000 pF while remaining stable.
-Within the offset and gain error margins, the DAC7573 can operate rail-to-rail when driving a capacitive load.
-Resistive loads of 2 $k\Omega$ can be driven by the DAC7573 while achieving a good load regulation.
+The DAC8574 output stage is capable of driving loads of up to 1000 pF while remaining stable.
+Within the offset and gain error margins, the DAC8574 can operate rail-to-rail when driving a capacitive load.
+Resistive loads of 2 k $\Omega$ can be driven by the DAC8574 while achieving very good load regulation.
+Load regulation error increases as the output voltage approaches each rail.
 When the outputs of the DAC are driven to the positive rail under resistive loading, the PMOS transistor of each Class-AB output stage can enter into the linear region.
 When this occurs, the added IR voltage drop deteriorates the linearity performance of the DAC.
 This only occurs within approximately the top 20 mV of the DAC's digital input-to-voltage output transfer characteristic.
-The reference voltage applied to the DAC7573 may be reduced below the supply voltage applied to VDD in order to eliminate this condition if good linearity is a requirement at full scale (under resistive loading conditions).
+The reference voltage applied to the DAC8574 may be reduced below the supply voltage applied to VDD in order to eliminate this condition if good linearity is a requirement at full scale (under resistive loading conditions).